scheissegalo/KBTS3AudioBot/README.md

 ## Plugins?
 **You do not need any plugins, but you can use them if you wish.**
-Most of them have hardcoded channels and paths, so you will need to adjust and compile them to use them.
+Most of them have hardcoded channels and paths, so you will need to adjust and place the .cs file into the Plugins folder. alternatively you can also compile it to an dll.
-I have already planned a real-time compiler so you can simply use .cs files directly in the plugins folder.

 - **Got questions?** Check out our [Wiki](https://github.com/scheissegalo/TS3AudioBot/wiki), [FAQ](https://github.com/scheissegalo/TS3AudioBot/wiki/FAQ).